 - Highlight your relevant skills and how they can be used in this role

-- Relate your skills to those in the job description, making sure you tailor the covering letter for each application.
-Explain why you are applying for this particular role, at this specific company
+Relate your skills and experience to those outlined in the job description, making sure you tailor the covering letter for each application.
+Explain why you are applying for this particular role, at this specific company.

 - Research the company you are applying to, and include information about them in your covering letter, detailing what attracts you to work for them.
 This will demonstrate that you have taken the time to research their work, and you are enthusiastic to work for them, rather than just sending a generic letter.